Turan Ammo Review: Turkey's Hit or Miss FMJ

 Specs:

-It should be noted that 9mm NATO and 9mm Luger are two different rounds as the NATO load has a higher chamber pressure and muzzle velocity, even though they fire the same diameter bullet.
+It should be noted that 9mm NATO and 9mm Luger are two different rounds.
+The NATO load has a higher chamber pressure and muzzle velocity, even though it fires the same bullet.
 To read more about the differences, check out this article: 9mm vs 9mm Luger.

-Although Turan 9mm ammo is great for target practice and plinking, it isn’t great for self-defense (you’d much rather have a Jacketed Hollow Point or projectile specifically designed for 2-legged varmints).
+Although Turan 9mm ammo is great for target practice and plinking, it isn’t great for self-defense (you’d much rather have a jacketed hollow point or other projectile specifically designed for two-legged varmints).

-We should also note that we’ve heard horror stories about the rounds failing to fire.
-While we haven’t personally experienced this, another low-cost brand like PMC, Winchester, or Blazer 9mm might be a safer bet if you're planning on taking a training course or plan to shoot competitively.
+We’ve heard stories about these rounds failing to fire.
+While we haven’t personally experienced this, another low-cost brand like PMC, Winchester, or Blazer 9mm might be a safer bet if you're planning on taking a training course or shooting competitively.

 Turan Centerfire Rifle Ammunition

-Finally, the company offers a 55-grain full metal jacket in .223 Rem.
-Similar to the cartridges above, it also has the Tomback (brass-alloy) jacket and lead core.
-As opposed to the issues with Turan’s 9mm ammo, we haven’t heard many horror stories about the company’s rifle ammo.
+The company also offers a 223 Rem 55 grain full metal jacket load.
+It has a tombac (brass) jacket and lead core.
+Unline the issues often reported with Turan’s 9mm ammo, we haven’t received many negative reviews of the company’s rifle ammo.

 Pros and Cons

-Naturally, all ammo companies have ups and downs.
-Turan ammo is no different.
-Check out the pros & cons:
+All ammo companies have ups and downs.
+Turan ammo is no exception.

 Pros

-- Brass cases that are great for reloading
+- Brass cases that are acceptable for reloading

 - Non-corrosive Boxer primers